aadilmallick/my-notes-docusaurus/docs/cybersecurity/00-intro-cybersecurity.md

 ### Insecure design

+Insecure design, as highlighted in the OWASP Top 10, refers to fundamental architectural flaws in software that arise when security isn't integrated from the very beginning.

+- These flaws go beyond simple coding bugs and include issues like poor network segmentation, inadequate logging, and flawed session management.
+- Such vulnerabilities create significant risks because they can't simply be patched later—they require rethinking the application's design.

 Insecure design consists of:

 - Failing to identify and address potential threats early in the development process